 I continue my journey of examining my privileges, dismantling my own internalized marginalization, and educating myself on lived experiences that are different than mine.

 So currently, I can confidently say that my business is a safe, healthy and welcoming space for:

 - BBIAPIPOC (Black Brown Indigenous Asian Pacific Islander People of Color)

-- People of all sexual orientations and gender identities
+- People of all sexual orientations, and genders including Trans

 - People from even the most marginalized castes

 - People from the most targeted religions including Islam and Jewish faith

 - People for whom English is a second, third or even sixth language (I know how it feels.
 I got you!)